hai-vr/documentation/docs/basis/avatar-customization/toggle.md

 ---
 sidebar_position: 30
+unlisted: true
 ---

 import {HaiTags} from "/src/components/HaiTags";
 import {HaiTag} from "/src/components/HaiTag";
 import {HaiVideo} from "/src/components/HaiVideo";

-# Toggling objects
+# Toggling objects (UNAVAILABLE)

 <HaiTags>
 <HaiTag requiresBasis={true} />
 </HaiTags>

-The HVR package provides a component to create rudimentary ways to toggle GameObjects and Components.
+~~The HVR package provides a component to create rudimentary ways to toggle GameObjects and Components.~~

 :::danger
 This component is not ready for use, as it is currently only here to test networking capabilities.